mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 <!--more-->

-> By a fortunate conincidence it turns out this is not the only post about this topic in this year's advent calendar!
+> By a fortunate coincidence, it turns out this is not the only post about this topic in this year's advent calendar!
 Be sure to check out Christophe Moinard's great series on [Music Theory in F#](https://cmoinard.github.io/2022/12/11/fsharp-music-theory-00-introduction.html)!

 ### A Short Disclaimer